 The Spanish Steps or Scalla di Spagna or Scalinata della Trinita’ dei Monti is one of the most known places where Rome comes together.
 The stairs starts at the Piazza di Spagna and leads up to the French church, Trinità dei Monti.
-Although almost always full-packed, the stairs is definitely worth visiting.
+Although almost always full-packed, the stairs are definitely worth visiting.
 Both tourists and locals alike enjoy sitting and lingering on and around the stairs to soak in the place’ s romantic ambience and to enjoy the scenic view of caricature artists and street vendors working at the foot of the stairs exhibiting their skills and of gelaterias, cafes and 18th century buildings surrounding it.
 It is popular tourist destination for pilgrims, artists and writers who seek for inspiration to write.

 Decorated with flowers

 During spring, the monumental staircase looks even more magnificent when its architectural beauty is overshadowed by colorful azaleas flowers in full bloom.
 On summers, a fashion show is held at Piazza and the Spanish Steps serves as the models’ catwalk.
-And in every 8th of December, Italians celebrate the Feast of Immaculate Concepcion and gather near the staircase in front of the Colonna dell’Immacolata or column of the Immaculate Conception where a statue of the Virgin Mary lies on top.
+And every 8th of December, Italians celebrate the Feast of Immaculate Concepcion and gather near the staircase in front of the Colonna dell’Immacolata or column of the Immaculate Conception where a statue of the Virgin Mary lies on top.
 The pope himself pays homage to the Immaculate Virgin during the feast and lays a wreath of flowers beneath the statue then gives his blessing to the people.

 Disagreement between the French financier and the pope